OceanOutcomes/ocean-outcomes/what-we-do/our-partners/index.md

 ----
 <img align="left" src="https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/embedded+photos/partners/FIP-COP-partner-logo.png"><h4>Fishery Improvement Project Community of Practice</h4>

 The Fishery Improvement Project (FIP) Community of Practice (CoP), established in 2016, connects the global community of FIPs to learn from each other and take action to increase FIP impact.
-As a leading FIP implementer, we have played an active role in the FIP CoP including workshop support, training and case study development. [https://www.fipcop.org/](https://www.fipcop.org/){:target="_blank"}
+As a leading FIP implementer, we have played an active role in the FIP CoP including workshop support, training and case study development. <a target="_blank" href="https://www.fipcop.org/">https://www.fipcop.org/</a>

 ----
 <img align="left" src="https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/embedded+photos/partners/fisheryprogress-partner-logo.png"><h4>FisheryProgress Technical Committee</h4>

 As a Technical Committee member, we play a core role in developing and evaluating Fishery Improvement Projects (FIPs) and we are helping to guide and lead the direction of FIPs.
-We provide input on FIP reviews where necessary, spot checks FIP data to ensure consistency, and review appeals and make recommendations for FisheryProgress consideration. <a target="_blank" href="https://fisheryprogress.org/committees">www.fisheryprogress.org/committees</a>
+We provide input on FIP reviews where necessary, spot checks FIP data to ensure consistency, and review appeals and make recommendations for FisheryProgress consideration. <a target="_blank" href="https://fisheryprogress.org/committees">https://fisheryprogress.org/committees</a>

 ----
 <img align="left" src="https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/embedded+photos/FF-supporter-logo.png"><h4>Fish Forward</h4>